ksamireddy/To-Do-List-App/README.md

 # To-Do List — Angular Coding Exercise

-A small, focused task tracker built in Angular to demonstrate clean component
+A small, ToDo List Application built in Angular to demonstrate clean component
 architecture: reusable components communicating through `@Input`/`@Output`, reactive forms, and a single service that owns state and persistence.
 No backend — tasks are stored in the browser via `localStorage`, so your list